John Randal McDonald

-He designed at least two homes in Temple Terrace, Florida.
+Built in 1962, this home in Quincy, Florida is known for having similar characteristics to Frank Lloyd Wright’s Fallingwater, so much so that it was believed to have been designed by Frank Lloyd Wright for many years.
+Haleakala was named after Maui's volcano and National Park, Haleakala.
+The home was purchased by a woodcraftsman in the 1980's.
+As a result, Haleakala has stayed in its original condition due to the regular maintenance of the woodwork, inside and out.
+Having been inspired Frank Lloyd Wright at a young age, and Sam Maloof in the 1980’s, the owner handcrafted much of the furniture in Haleakala including the cabinets and three grotto-like bathrooms.

 McDonald was successful throughout his life as he designed hotels, banks, churches, and marinas throughout the world, as well as homes for various celebrities, such as Björn Borg, Mickey Mantle, Perry Como, Jimmy Connors, James Garner and Maureen O'Hara.
 McDonald died in 2003.

 McDonald had many apprentices in his career; the last was Tom Bloczynski of Marshfield, Wisconsin.
 Bloczynski remained until McDonald's death in December 2003, and subsequently completed McDonald's unfinished projects.